 DUBLIN/LONDON - The local authorities of Tower Hamlets in London and Drumcondra/Finglas in Dublin have been rolling out neighbourhood transport schemes to reduce car use and adapt their transport systems to favour greener modes of travel.

-Research has shown that the introduction of Low-Traffic Neighbourhoods (LTNs) and Active Travel Infrastructure (ATI) has reduced pollution, congestion and crime in community's.
-However, our research indicates that these schemes have predominantly been introduced to middle-class areas.
+Research has shown that the introduction of Low-Traffic Neighbourhoods (LTNs) and Active Travel Infrastructure (ATI) has reduced pollution, congestion and crime in communities.
+However, the investigation indicates that these schemes have predominantly been introduced to middle-class areas.

-By mapping the existence of ATI and LTNs against the deprivation index this project will establish whether there is a correlation between the wealth of a community and its ability to implement car-reduction schemes.
+By mapping the existence of ATI and LTNs against the deprivation index this project establishes whether there is a correlation between the wealth of a community and its ability to implement car-reduction schemes.
 If a correlation is established, the project will decipher the reasons why.

 need resources for your own investigative story?